vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2014-12-23-now-playing.md

   * track length
   * track popularity
   * a beautiful artwork. (only with os x notification)
+  * ♥ if track is liked, ♡ otherwise

 * You can disable this option at any time in Settings menu:-